kuplion/Lux-Synthesis-Patcher/README.md

-# Enhanced Lighting for ENB Synthesis patcher
+# Lux Synthesis patcher

 ## Description

-Carries over all changes from [Enhanced Lighting for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1377).
-Also patches some modded locations to use ELE's lighting templates & image spaces, and adjusts some modded imagespaces & lights.
+Carries over all changes from [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158).
+Also patches some modded locations to use Lux's lighting templates & image spaces, and adjusts some modded imagespaces & lights.

 <details>
   <summary>Detailed list of included changes</summary>